igorlfs/nvim-dap-view/docs/src/routes/control-bar/+page.md

 An example adding 2 buttons:

 - `fun`: the most basic button possible, just prints "🎊" when clicked
-- `term_restart`: an hybrid button that acts as a stop/restart button.
-If the stop button is triggered by anything else than a single left click (middle click, right click, double click or click with a modifier), it will disconnect the session instead.
+- `term_restart`: a hybrid button that acts as a stop or restart button.
+If the button is triggered by anything else than a single left click (middle click, right click, double click or click with a modifier), it will disconnect the session instead of stopping.

 ```lua
 return {